Application and Desktop Delivery

 Parallels® Remote Application Server (RAS) can publish a wide range of resources—such as applications, desktops, physicals PCs, folders, and data—to any user on any device.

-Parallels RAS enables organization to simply deploy and manage application and desktop delivery in a variety of environments, ensuring seamless service delivery and lowering total cost of ownership (TCO).
+Parallels RAS enables organizations to simply deploy and manage application and desktop delivery in a variety of environments, ensuring seamless service delivery and lowering total cost of ownership (TCO).
 Compatibility with Windows Server 2003 R2 up to 2016 ensures access to Windows applications—even legacy ones—from anywhere.
-Enable your organization to be more agile with a flexible architecture that supports RDSH, virtual desktop infrastructure (VDI) with Microsoft Hyper-V, Citrix XenServer, VMware ESXi, Nutanix Acropolis (AHV), and KVM.
+Enable your organization to be more agile with a flexible architecture that supports RDSH, virtual desktop infrastructure (VDI) with Microsoft Hyper-V, Citrix Hypervisor (formerly XenServer), VMware ESXi, Nutanix Acropolis (AHV), Scale Computing HC3, and KVM.

 Virtual Desktop Infrastructure